Available for Field Trip Packages 2 & 4

 GRADES 3 - 4

-Food chains are so last year!
-Students will develop an ocean food web, and make scientific guesses about the relationships between predators and prey.
+Develop an ocean food web and examine the relationships between predators and prey.

 ENDANGERED AT ADVENTURE